 If you’re a federal government contractor or executive agency, then you’ve likely dealt with unclassified information.
-Before the introduction of the NIST 800-171, how this information was handled different from contractor to contractor.
+Before the introduction of the NIST 800-171 compliance, how this information was handled differently from contractor to contractor.
 This was a problem, as some unclassified information contains sensitive information.
 The NIST was created to standardize the process of handling sensitive data.

 Put into effect on December 31, 2017, the NIST 800-171 is a set of guidelines that standardizes how executive agencies and federal government contractors protect controlled unclassified information (CUI).
 Published by the National Institute of Standards and Technology, the document’s purpose is to ensure the safety and confidentiality of this data.
 NIST 800-171 compliance is mandatory for all entities that handle sensitive information from the government and is enforced by the Department of Defense.

-As cyberthreats continue to evolve, so have the 800-171 requirements.
+As cyber threats continue to evolve, so have the 800-171 compliance requirements.
 In fact, the 800-171 was revised multiple times before ultimately being replaced by the NIST SP 800-171.
 This version of the document is the most updated form of the current regulations.

 What Information Is Considered CUI?

 Although CUI is not designated as classified, it’s not meant for public eyes either, as it can contain personal information or other sensitive data.
 CUI covers a wide range of information that is separated into 20 different organizational categories that range from critical infrastructure to transportation.
-If you’d like to see the full in-depth list, you can visit the National Archives website.
+If you’d like to see the full in-depth list, you can visit the link.

 - Administrative: Any of the regulations that fall into this category deal with what you as a contractor or an executive agency must do to prevent incidents.
 This can include reviewing procedures, reporting vulnerabilities, and maintaining hardware.